choijin/Music_Recommender_System/README.md

 | Validation Full  | 0.02194 |
 | Test             | 0.05147 |

-These results demonstrate a clear improvement in recommendation quality when using the personalized ALS recommender system, as compared to the popularity baseline model.

-This suggests that the ALS model's approach of leveraging implicit feedback (the count of songs listened to for each user-item pair) is a more effective strategy for recommending songs to users, as it tailors the recommendations to individual user preferences.
+The ALS model's approach of leveraging implicit feedback (the count of songs listened to for each user-item pair) proved to be a more effective strategy for recommending songs to users, tailoring the recommendations to individual user preferences.